One of the questions gastric sleeve patients ask on a regular basis is, “Will my stomach stretch after gastric sleeve surgery?”

 - Get involved in our support group – Mexico Bariatric Center via FB.

-- Get help if need by our Registered Dietitian and Health Coach.
+- Get help if need from our Nutritionist and Health Coach.

 Are You Ready to Make the Life Long Commitment?

 Although weight loss surgery is one of the most successful tools for long-term weight loss, it is important to understand surgery is NOT a weight loss guarantee.
 People go into weight loss surgery thinking they have instant success, this for many is not the case.
 There is a set of bariatric guidelines that are essential for long-term success.

 For long-term weight loss success, this decision is much more than just deciding to have bariatric surgery.
 You need to prepare and realize that changes will need to be made in many areas of your life like work, family, and your social life.
 Remember this is a lifestyle commitment which means you are committing to changing a variety of aspects in your current life.